 Healthcare professionals should know the best clinical practices in opioid prescribing, including the associated risks of opioids, approaches to the assessment of pain and function, and pain management modalities.
 Pharmacologic and nonpharmacologic approaches should be used on the basis of current knowledge in the evidence base or best clinical practices.
-Patients with moderate-to-severe chronic pain who have been assessed and treated, over a period of time, with non-opioid therapy or nonpharmacologic pain therapy without adequate pain relief, are considered to be candidates for a trial of opioid therapy [9; 10].
-Initial treatment should always be considered individually determined and as a trial of therapy, not a definitive course of treatment [11].

-In 2016, the CDC issued updated guidance on the prescription of opioids for chronic pain [10].
+Patients with moderate-to-severe chronic pain who have been assessed and treated, over a period of time, with non-opioid therapy or nonpharmacologic pain therapy without adequate pain relief, are considered to be candidates for a trial of opioid therapy [3; 15].
+Initial treatment should always be considered individually determined and as a trial of therapy, not a definitive course of treatment [16].
+In 2016, the CDC issued updated guidance on the prescription of opioids for chronic pain [3].
 The guideline addresses when to initiate or continue opioids for chronic pain; opioid selection, dosage, duration, follow-up, and discontinuation; and assessing risk and addressing harms of opioid use.
-In addition, the CDC further updated guidance against the misapplication of this guideline in 2019, noting that some policies and practices attributed to the guideline were inconsistent with the recommendations [40].
+In addition, the CDC further updated guidance against the misapplication of this guideline in 2019, noting that some policies and practices attributed to the guideline were inconsistent with the recommendations [17].

 While these guidelines were based on the best available evidence at the time, there was some criticism that they were too focused on limiting opioid prescriptions-to the point of patients and prescribers complaining of stigma and reduced access to needed opioid analgesics.
-In response to this and to the availability of new evidence, the CDC published an updated guideline in 2022 [88].
-The updated clinical practice guideline is intended to achieve improved communication between clinicians and patients about the risks and benefits of pain treatment, including opioid therapy for pain; improved safety and effectiveness for pain treatment, resulting in improved function and quality of life for patients experiencing pain; and a reduction in the risks associated with long-term opioid therapy, including opioid use disorder, overdose, and death [88].
+In response to this and to the availability of new evidence, the CDC published an updated guideline in 2022 [18].
+The updated clinical practice guideline is intended to achieve improved communication between clinicians and patients about the risks and benefits of pain treatment, including opioid therapy for pain; improved safety and effectiveness for pain treatment, resulting in improved function and quality of life for patients experiencing pain; and a reduction in the risks associated with long-term opioid therapy, including opioid use disorder, overdose, and death [18].
 It is important to remember that inappropriately limiting necessary opioid medications to address patients' pain can be damaging and should be avoided.
+A central tenet of the updated 2022 guideline is that acute, subacute, and chronic pain needs to be appropriately and effectively treated regardless of whether opioids are part of a treatment regimen [18].